baileyjarvis2814/news-reader/README.md

 - **List of Articles**: Displays a list of news articles with their headline, image, description, and date.
 - **Detailed Article View**: Provides detailed information for each article, including title, author, source, publication date, content, and a link to the full article.
 - **Search Functionality**: Allows users to filter articles by keywords.
-- **Responsive Design**: Ensures the application works on desktop, tablet, and mobile devices.
 - **Error Handling**: Handles errors gracefully.
 - **End-to-End Testing**: Uses Cypress for automated testing to ensure robust functionality.